PlayEveryWare/eos_plugin_for_unity/readme.md

 1. In your local repository, navigate to the ```DynamicLibraryLoaderHelper``` folder of your platform choice in [NativeCode](NativeCode).

+   > [!INFO]
-   > :heavy_exclamation_mark: These files are not included with the package imported via tarball or git url.
+   > These files are not included with the package imported via tarball or git url.

 2. Open and build the ```DynamicLibraryLoaderHelper.sln``` in Visual Studio.

+   > [!INFO]
-   > :heavy_exclamation_mark: A successful build will place the correct binaries in the proper locations for Unity to initialize EOS SDK.
+   > A successful build will place the correct binaries in the proper locations for Unity to initialize EOS SDK.

 ## Coding Standards